NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Related Work

 \subsection{Vision-Language Navigation}

 VLN has received great attention and many works have been proposed in the past few years.
-Early approaches mainly focus on exploring data augmentation techniques~\cite{tan2019learning, fried2018speaker,liu2021vision,Fu2019CounterfactualVN} and useful model architectures~\cite{wang2019reinforced,ma2019self, deng2020evolving,qi2020Object} to alleviate data scarcity and improve cross-modal alignment.
+Early approaches mainly focus on exploring data augmentation techniques~\cite{tan2019learning, fried2018speaker,liu2021vision,Fu2019CounterfactualVN}, introducing learning mechanisms~\cite{liang2022contrastive,zhu2020vision,lin2021adversarial,lin2022adapt}, and designing model architectures~\cite{wang2019reinforced,ma2019self, deng2020evolving,qi2020Object} to alleviate data scarcity and enhance the navigation performance.
 To further improve the generalization to unseen environments, pretraining-based approaches~\cite{hong2021vln,Chen2021HistoryAM,Chen2022ThinkGA,Qiao2022HOPHA,Guhur2021AirbertIP,an2022bevbert,wang2023scaling} have been widely developed in the VLN field.
 However, adapting to realistic application scenarios that require rich commonsense knowledge is still quite challenging for existing VLN agents.
 Furthermore, previous methods usually lack enough interpretability in action decisions.
-To address the above issues, a few recent works introduce LLMs with great knowledge storage as the navigation backbone in a zero-shot manner~\cite{zhou2023navgpt,long2023discuss}.
+To address the above issues, a few recent works introduce LLMs with great knowledge storage as the navigation backbone in a zero-shot manner~\cite{zhou2023navgpt,long2023discuss,chen2024mapgpt,chen2024affordances}.
+NavGPT~\cite{zhou2023navgpt} constructs a purely LLM-based navigation agent that receives textual represented observations and navigation histories to make action decisions.
+DiscussNav~\cite{long2023discuss} incorporates large models with unique capabilities to act as domain experts and asks the agent to actively discuss with these experts to make decisions.
+MapGPT~\cite{chen2024mapgpt} uses an online constructed language-formalized map to encourage the agent for global exploration and adaptive planning.
 Nevertheless, the severe domain gap and the dependency on high-cost LLMs significantly harm navigation performance and scalability.
+NaviLLM~\cite{zheng2024towards} constructs a trainable LLM-based agent to make LLMs to better adapt to VLN tasks.
+However, it directly maps navigation inputs to action predictions without the reasoning output.

-This paper proposes a new LLM-based VLN approach called NavCoT, where we conduct parameter-efficient in-domain training for teaching LLMs to perform self-guided navigational reasoning for action decisions.
-Through NavCoT, the navigation performance and interpretability of the action prediction can be greatly enhanced cost-effectively.
+This paper proposes a new LLM-based VLN approach called NavCoT, where we conduct parameter-efficient in-domain training for teaching LLMs to perform disentangled navigational reasoning accurately for facilitating action decisions.
+Our NavCoT significantly improves the scalability of LLM-based VLN agents and narrows the domain gap between LLM's training corpus and the VLN task.
+Through navigational chain-of-thought reasoning generation in a trainable manner, our NavCoT improves the accuracy of both navigation reasoning and action decisions.